 Phil Hall has over 40 years experience in all aspects of theatre, initially as backstage crew for Bristol Arts Centre Theatre, where he learned his craft (set construction, stage management, sound and lighting design) and soon became their lead lighting designer.

-Lucy Elzik was cast into the lead role of 'The Woman' in UnSpokenafter David directed her as Paulina Salas in Death and the Maiden.
-He was so impressed by her performance and physical presence that he started writing the role of the mysterious and deep 'Woman in Therapy' in UnSpoken specifically for her.
+Lucy Elzik was cast into the lead role of 'The Woman' in UnSpoken after David directed her as Paulina Salas in Death and the Maiden.
+He was so impressed by her performance and physical presence, he immediately started to write the role of the mysterious 'woman in therapy' in UnSpoken for her.

 Extraordinary director Jacqs Graham's extensive directing experience includes Calendar Girls for Sky Productions, a riotous outdoor production of Canterbury Tales for Kelvin Players featuring a medieval festival and the intimate, Di and Viv and Rose by Amelia Bullimore.
 As an actress, Jacqs has demonstrated extensive range and skill in roles as varied as Dancing Tree and Grubby Blob, as well as award-winning performances as Kate Keller in Arthur Miller's All My Sons and Jackie in My Mother Said I Never Should.
 Recently and to her eternal embarrassment, she played an actress with burlesque ambitions in Jumpy for Theatre Worx Productions.
 In short, she has hot-footed and stripped on stage numerous times, all in pursuit of the dramatic arts!
 Now as a partner in Softsod Productions with David Martin, Jacqs is thrilled to have been the director for both Fragile Man and UnSpoken, bringing her extensive experience as an actor and director to the company, including directing Anne Boleyn (July 2018) at the internationally renowned Tobacco Factory in Bristol.